Neel0542/MicroProject2JS/README.md

 # Team Members
 - Neel Manishkumar Patel
--
--
+- Mahi Dharmeshkumar Patel
--
+- Pratham Ghanshyambhai Patel

-This is a simple backend project built using Node.js, Express, and MongoDB.
+# This is a simple backend project built using Node.js, Express, and MongoDB.
 The goal of this microproject was to implement the **CREATE** operation from the CRUD functionality using the MEN (MongoDB, Express, Node.js) stack.

 ## What We Did